 8) Remember your goals and to refocus on them throughout the day

 This is one place I honestly sucked at while I was teaching.
 I hated it, and I always felt stressed out to get the next thing done.
-I was in a constant state of panic and productivity, that I forgot what was really important to me until I was in my car ready to leave work.
-(I couldn’t do public transportation since I taught at a county school right down the road).
-Then, I’d start analyzing my decisions throughout the day, and be upset that some of them didn’t align with my goals.
+Then, I’d start analyzing my decisions throughout the day and be upset that some of them didn’t align with my goals.
 Set an alarm in your phone to refocus your energy on your goals or ask yourself “does this help me get closer to my goal?” before making a decision.
 Don’t forget it’s okay to say “no, thank you” or “Let me check my calendar, and I’ll get back to you.”
 Checking your calendar allows you time to think over the decision and decide what is best for you.

 9) Lessen your workload at home